BlinkTagInc/gtfs-to-html/README.md

 ### sortingAlgorithm

 {String} Defines trip-sorting algorithm.
-There is two main groups of algorithms full and simplified.
+There are two main groups of algorithms: simplified and full.

+Simplified algorithms sort trips by using one specific stop.

+* `common` finds a coommon stop (used by all trips) (if not found `first` is used).
+* `first` uses the first stop stop on the longest trip
+* `last` uses the last stop on the longest trip

-Full means, that sorting is done on every stop on that route.
-If there is no time specified, the trip will remain on its previous place. `beginning` sorts from beginning to end, `end` otherwise.
+Full algorithms sorting usinig every stop on the route.
+If there is no time specified, the trip will remain in its previous place.

-Simplified algorithms sorts trips by one stoptime in every trip only. `common` fonds the coommon stop (used by all trips) and sorts by it (if not found `first` is used). `first` and `last` use first or last stop of every trip respectively.

-Prefer simplified algorithms, unless they don't give expected results.
+* `beginning` sorts from beginning to end
+* `end` sorts from end to beginning

+The default trip-sorting algorithm is `common`.

 ```
     "sortingAlgorithm": "common"